 Welcome to Excelsior Healthcare Academy (EHA) The administration and staff look forward to working with you during your educational studies.
-This School Catalog was developed to provide you with general information about the school and program(s) and to outline the policies of Excelsior Healthcare Academy.
+The School Catalog and handbook was developed to provide you with general information about the school and program(s) and to outline the policies of Excelsior Healthcare Academy.
 You are responsible for the information contained herein.

 Read it carefully and ask questions.